 Competition in this business is expected to increase, so fashion designers with extensive experience or education in the field should do the best.

 If you can produce incredible wears at a cheaper rate than your competitors; you will soar so high in this business.

-In all, only pursue a career in fashion if you are zealous to the field.
+Only pursue a career in fashion if you are zealous in the field.